Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wall exercises

-This exercise helps runners master the forward lean and is perfect if they are training for short distances, or want to improve their speed.
+This exercise helps runners master the forward lean and is perfect if they are training for shorter distances, or want to improve their speed.
 Jeffreys recommends starting with slow, controlled movements and gradually increasing the speed as each movement is mastered.

 Wall exercises help runners optimize speed